peillis/memcachir/README.md

 ## Service Discovery

-If you don't want to use the built in service discovery methods (host list, elasticache), you can implement the `Memcachir.ServiceDiscovery` behavior, which just has a single `nodes/0` callback.
+If you don't want to use the built in service discovery methods (host list, elasticache), you can implement the `Herd.Discovery` behavior, which just has a single `nodes/0` callback.
 Then configure it in with:

 ```elixir
 config :memcachir, :service_discovery, MyMemcacheServiceDiscovery